amalon/hoganfam-trains/README.md

 ----------

 ### The Resource Pack

+Download or build the `hoganfam_trains.zip` resource pack as described above.

 You may want to modify `hoganfam_trains.zip` or combine it with other resource packs needed for your server.